anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 ## Bottom bracket

-I originally installed a thread-together press-fit bottom bracket.
-The non-drive side bearing felt fine before installation, but once it was pressed into the frame it no longer turned freely.
-That points to the shell squeezing the cup or bearing after installation.
-Since the roughness showed up even with only one side installed, I suspect the problem is local bore distortion rather than left/right alignment.
-Part of the shell is probably undersized or slightly oval, enough to compress the cup and load the bearing race.
+I originally installed a thread-together press-fit bottom bracket, but the non-drive side bearing bound up immediately after installation despite feeling perfectly smooth in hand.
+Because the roughness showed up with only that single side pressed in, it points to local bore distortion—the frame shell is likely slightly undersized or out-of-round, squeezing the cup enough to pinch the bearing race before the two halves could even align.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/aliexpress-8702.jpg">
    <figcaption>Removal of the ZTTO thread-together bottom bracket.
-Since the splines are so shallow, I am using a bearing press tool to apply pressure to the bottom bracket tool to ensure engagement.</figcaption>
+Due to the shallow splines, I am using a bearing press tool to apply pressure to the bottom bracket tool to ensure engagement.</figcaption>
 </figure>

-I measured the shell with a digital caliper.
-These measurements are not perfect, but they are good enough to match against what I was seeing.
-A BB86 shell is nominally 41mm in diameter, with common fit guidance putting the acceptable bore range around 40.95mm to 41.00mm.
-Several spots on this frame measured below 40.95mm, especially on the drive side, which lines up with the bearing feeling tight once installed.
-The shell is probably undersized in places and may also be slightly out of round.
+I checked the shell with digital calipers.
+While they aren't perfectly precise, the numbers corroborate the physical symptoms.
+A BB86 shell is nominally 41.00 mm, with standard press-fit tolerances calling for a 40.95 mm to 41.00 mm bore.
+Several spots on this frame measured below 40.95 mm, particularly on the drive side.
+This confirms that the shell is undersized in places and likely out-of-round, which explains why the bearing pinched the moment it was pressed home.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/bottom_bracket_problem.png">